-To address this disparity, the department is proposing legislation to offer any customer with a permanent disability a discount of approximately 50 percent on the standard cost of a resident hunting or fishing license.
-This approach would double the number of customers who currently qualify for discounted license fees to nearly 25,000 people, without affecting current discounts for disabled veterans.
+To address this disparity, the department is proposing legislation to offer any customer with a permanent disability a 50 percent discount on the standard cost of a resident hunting or fishing license.
+This approach would double the number of customers who currently qualify for discounted license fees to nearly 25,000 people.

-To keep this proposal revenue-neutral, those who have received the benefit in the past may have to pay more, but WDFW is offering new options for discounted fishing licenses to help customers control costs.
+To keep this proposal as close to revenue-neutral as possible, those who have received the benefit in the past may have to pay more, but WDFW is offering new options for discounted fishing licenses to help customers control costs.
 So while combination licenses are currently the only type of fishing license available at a discount, this proposal would add such lower-price options as a freshwater or saltwater license.